-If the channel slider volume control must be set above the +6 dB position to provide adequate volume, the Input Gain setting is too low.
-Set the channel level slider to 0, turn the Input Gain knob to the 1 o'clock position, and increase the Input Gain by turning knob clockwise until clipping occurs or the VU meter's signal level is between -10 dB and -3 dB.
+If the channel fader volume control must be set above the +6 dB position to provide adequate volume, the Input Gain setting is too low.
+Set the channel level fader to 0, turn the Input Gain knob to the 1 o'clock position, and increase the Input Gain by turning the knob clockwise until clipping occurs or the VU meter's signal level is between -10 dB and -3 dB.
 Then, adjust the Input Gain to a setting just below the clipping level.

-If the signal cannot be increased with the Input Gain knob at 2-3 o'clock, make sure the input is not set to Line.
+If the signal cannot be increased with the Input Gain knob at 2 o'clock to 3 o'clock, make sure the input is not set to Line.

-Note: Some microphones are very low output.
-The mixer will not be able to completely compensate for the low level but will be able to provide a usable output signal.
-A decent dynamic microphone output level is approximately -55 dB.
+Note: Some microphones produce very low output.
+It may not be possible to completely compensate for the low level, but it should be possible to provide a usable output signal.
+A quality dynamic microphone output level is approximately -55 dB.
 Check your microphone's specifications.